Fundrise vs LendingClub

 Past performance does not guarantee future returns.
 All investing involves risk, including potential loss of principle.

-Fundrise charges a fee of 1% per year.
+To invest with the Fundrise platform you must pay a fee of 1% per year.
 They do not charge any other hidden fees and there is no front load fee with Fundrise.
 The returns shown above are the returns after Fundrise collects the 1% fee.

 Pros Of Investing With Fundrise

 - The minimum to start investing with the Starter Portfolio is $500.

 - Small retail investors are able to access private real estate investments.